pennmem/ptsa/docs/index.rst

 take as an input ``TimeSeriesX`` object and output diffrent ``TimeSeriesX`` object.
 Most of the tasks related to EEG analysis will rely on using those 3 categories of PTSA objects.

+If you'd like to learn Python via series of statistics tutorials look no further than `introduction to computational statistics in Python <http://people.duke.edu/~ccc14/sta-663-2016/>`__